Techietash/git_training/README.md

 # Demo file

-This is a demo file, to follow along with the training i am doing. to let me know what ia doing
+This is a demo file, to follow along with the training i am doing. to let me know what i am doing
+Mistakes has been corrected